reedog117/node-vsphere/README.md

 # node-vsphere

+# This module is not yet finished and still under development!

 This is a Node.js module to connect to VMware vCenter servers and/or ESXi hosts and perform operations using the [vSphere Web Services API].

 This module is dependent upon [node-vsphere-soap] which handles the low-level SOAP WSDL calls to the vSphere API.